machine/machine.specifications/README.md

-Please open issues here: https://github.com/machine/machine.specifications

-machine.specifications.runner.utility
+Machine.Specifications.Runner.Utility
 =============================

-The runner utility provides a stable abstraction against the Machine.Specifications core library.
+The runner utility provides a stable abstraction against the MSpec core library.
 This allows to evolve the inner workings of the core independently from the runners.

+To open an issue, please visit the [core issue tracker](https://github.com/machine/machine.specifications/issues).